 On April 9, 2020, the Act was amended to no longer apply to Construction Act matters as of April 16, 2020.

-On June 5th, the provincial government made a further order continuing the suspension of limitation periods, up to and including September 11, 2020, the maximum renewal period allowed under the EMCPA.
-The suspension of the procedural deadlines is subject to the discretion of the court, tribunal or other decision-maker responsible for the proceeding.
+On June 5th, the provincial government made a further order to continue the suspension of limitation periods, up to and including September 11, 2020, the maximum renewal period allowed under the EMCPA.
+The suspension of the procedural deadlines is subject to the discretion of the court, tribunal, or another decision-maker responsible for the proceeding.
 The suspension of limitation periods does NOT apply to contractual deadlines for starting litigation, such as may be seen in some insurance policies.

 On July 7, 2020, the Ontario government passed the first reading of the Re-Opening Ontario – A Flexible Response to COVID-19 Act, 2020.
 If passed, this Act confirms that the Ontario government will continue to extend the limitation and procedural time periods order until the previously announced date of September 11, 2020.
 The Act also allows for the further extension of Orders made under the Act (such as the temporary suspension of limitation periods) for up to 30 days at a time.

 Currently, as of September 11, 2020, it appears that all normal limitation periods and procedural requirements will once again be in force and effect in Ontario.
 However, under the Act, the government can continue to extend the suspension of limitation periods in 30-day increments.
 The Act further stipulates that the ability of the government to continue extending the suspension of limitation periods in 30-day increments will automatically cease in one year unless specifically extended by the Legislature.